jgrenon/angular-desktop-app/README.md

 Feel free to contribute pull requests to improve this frame.
 Adding grunt to launch the app would be nice, adding Jasmine tests, exposing various Node-webkit features as Angular services would also be nice.
 I'll contribute a few myself as I continue the implementation of my own app for my Vibes.IO cloud platform.

+DONE - Add better database abstraction for model objects
-- Add Jasmine Tests
+- Add all tests
 - Integrate Server Side communication pattern (through Angular service, socket.io?)
-- Add better database abstraction for model objects
 - Expose node-webkit menubar as Angular service
 - Expose node-webkit notification area
+- Integrate our User/Role model with the security service
+- Add a data bootstrap mechanism to create structural data on first load
+- Provide navigation and layout samples to show the power of angular-ui-router for desktop app (nested and multi views)
+- Add socket.io support for real-time communication